Beaked whale: Captivity

-A handful of other beaked whales have been briefly kept in captivity.
+A small number of other beaked whales have been kept in captivity.
+Notably, a Cuvier's beaked whale captured on 02 February, 1992 and held at Sea World of Florida was released after nine days about 30 miles offshore into the Atlantic Ocean.
+Perhaps the only successful release of a beaked whale, the animal was freeze branded for future identification before release.
+A rare True's beaked whale, later named Hope, the only member of its species known to be held in captivity, was taken after live-stranding on 02 January, 1973.
+It was held for about two days in a backyard swimming pool which had been pumped full of seawater before being transferred to the Coney Island Aquarium where it died approximately 2 days later.
 A juvenile female Cuvier's beaked whale was found stranded on a kelp bed off of Santa Catalina Island on 23 February 1956.
 She was taken to Marineland of the Pacific, where she was named Martha Washington.
-On 16 June 1969, a Cuvier's beaked whale live stranded in St. Augustine.
+On 16 June 1969, a Blainville's beaked whale live stranded in St. Augustine.
 The whale, thought to be a male, was then transported to Marineland of Florida.
 It is unknown what happened to the whale, but it was still alive on 18 June 1969.